2026 Primary Election

 Who Is Running For Office?

-Several local candidates have filed to run for office in 2026.
 This website has a great resource for voters to learn more about our local candidates.
 Many candidates have provided a statement about their vision and goals, qualifications for office, and biographical information for the public.
 Click each candidate’s name to learn more about them here!

 View Local Candidates